 Cultural and recreational highlights

 Spain’s cultural heritage, from Roman aqueducts in Segovia to Granada’s Alhambra, is celebrated globally.
-Its UNESCO World Heritage list includes 47 remarkable sites, with “intangible” heritage that includes flamenco dancing, Córdoba’s patio festival and the Mediterranean diet.
+Its UNESCO World Heritage list includes 50 remarkable properties, with “intangible” heritage that includes flamenco dancing, Córdoba’s patio festival and the Mediterranean diet.

-Spanish cuisine is world-class, evidenced by having more Michelin-starred restaurants than both the USA and UK.
-Additionally, Spain boasts an impressive 60 bars per 100,000 people [1], significantly higher than the UK’s figure of under 40.
+Spanish cuisine is world-class, evidenced by having 291 Michelin-starred restaurants.
+Additionally, Spain boasts an impressive 60 bars per 100,000 people, significantly higher than the UK’s figure of under 40.

 Each Spanish city offers unique character, from sophisticated Barcelona to Andalusian centres like Seville and Málaga.
 Cultural attractions include Madrid’s Prado Museum, Bilbao’s Guggenheim and Barcelona’s Picasso Museum.